reflexer-labs/geb/README.md

 It __is not__ meant to keep a peg to a certain value but rather float at fairly predictable rates.
 It __is__ meant to be used as trustless collateral with no admin key and as infrastructure for other synthetic assets to be built on top.

-# Differences Compared to Dai
+# Technical Differences Compared to Dai

 - Reintroduction of the TRFM which replaces the savings account
 - Apart from 'spot', we added 'risk'.
 CDP creators use spot when creating Mai but get liquidated at risk.
 An incentive mechanism for keeping CDPs above spot is still being designed